LEARNING

 There are timetabled lessons of Physical Education (PE), Young Enterprise, Drama and Personal, Social, Health and Economic Education (PSHE).
 In Upper Fourth, Adventure Training is introduced for two lessons a week in preparation for the Duke of Edinburgh’s Award and Combined Cadet Force (CCF) activities.

-At King William’s College, the Fifth Form is divided into three years: the Lower Fifth (Year 9), Middle Fifth (Year 10) and Upper Fifth (Year 11).
+At King William’s College, the Fifth Form is divided into three years: the Year 9 (Lower Fifth), Year 10 (Middle Fifth) and Year 11 (Upper Fifth).
 They are accommodated in the Raglan Fifth Form Centre in the very heart of the School and each year group has its own separate area.
-Each fifth former is assigned a tutor and the tutor stays with them for the whole of their time in the Fifth Form.
+Each Fifth Former is assigned a tutor and the tutor stays with them for the whole of their time in the Fifth Form.
 The tutor plays a key role in the life of the pupil; they will meet with their tutees several times a week and they are the main point of contact for parents.
-We provide a broad and balanced curriculum in the Fifth Form and most pupils study a total of 10 or 11 subjects to (I)GCSE level.
+We provide a broad and balanced curriculum in the Fifth Form, and most pupils study a total of 10 or 11 subjects to (I)GCSE level.
 All pupils take the subjects of:

-In the Lower Fifth, pupils are taught separate Sciences and they can opt to either continue this or do Double Award Science.
-All pupils study Religious Studies in Lower Fifth, leading to the GCSE qualification at the end of Middle Fifth.
+In Year 9 (Lower Fifth), pupils are taught separate Sciences and they can opt to either continue this or do Double Award Science.
 Pupils will then choose one foreign language of ESOL, French, Spanish or Latin, and three additional subjects.
 The option blocks for these additional subjects will be determined following discussions at the Parents’ Evening in March and in subsequent consultations with the pupils.
-Depending on the students’ interests, these blocks will be made up of the following subjects: Art, Business Studies, Computer Science, Design & Technology, Drama, French/Spanish/Latin (second language), Geography, History, Music, PE and Photography.
+Depending on the pupils’ interests, these blocks will be made up of the following subjects: Art, Business Studies, Computer Science, Design & Technology, Drama, French/Spanish/Latin (second language), Geography, History, Music, PE and Photography.

 The aim of our Pre-IB programme is to provide our international students with the language skills and academic foundations to make a success of the International Baccalaureate Diploma.
 Pupils successfully completing the year will automatically be offered a place to study the IB in our Sixth Form.

-Pre-IB pupils will become members of the Fifth Form and will join the Upper Fifth tutor groups to help aid integration.
+Pre-IB students will become members of the Fifth Form and will join Year 11 (Upper Fifth) tutor groups to help aid integration.

 The Head of Overseas Pupils has responsibility for the Pre-IB programme and will oversee the choice of subjects, monitor academic progress and provide appropriate language support.